cosmos/developer-portal/ida-customizations/ida-course/0-blockchain-basics/4-consensus.md

 ### Proof-of-Authority (PoA)

 **Proof-of-Authority (PoA)** is a simple mechanism that solves for faster block times by relying on validators that are pre-selected based on the belief that they are trustworthy.
 In other words, validators are allowed to produce blocks based solely on their pre-existing authority - they do not need to engage in the practice of competitively searching for a nonce, which underpins the high energy consumption of PoW networks.

 This benefit of PoA networks is counter-balanced by the frequently cited criticism that everyone needs to trust the PoA validators in order to trust the overall network and blockchain.
-Such centralization of authority might be considered antithetical to the motivations originally driving the creation of blockchain.
+Such centralization of authority might be considered antithetical to the motivations originally driving the creation of a blockchain network.

 ### Proof-of-Stake (PoS)

-**Proof-of-stake (PoS)** is another method of selecting the authoritative node for a given block, based on the assumption that those with the most to lose are the most incentivized to safeguard network integrity.
+**Proof-of-Stake (PoS)** is another method of selecting the authoritative node for a given block, based on the assumption that those with the most to lose are the most incentivized to safeguard network integrity.

 A successful PoS system must address the problem of "nothing at stake".
 That is, validators must face a disincentive for bad behavior as well as a high probability that bad behavior will be detected.
 The burden of detection usually falls on the rest of the network, which can either accept or reject the validator's opinion.
 Validators place funds (i.e. **the stake**) at risk, and face economic penalties for emitting opinions that are ultimately rejected by sizable numbers of other nodes.
 A validator is thus incentivized to generate blocks that are likely to be accepted by the network and faces economic punishment when it fails to do so.

 PoS validators are selected in a pseudo-random fashion, with a larger stake producing a higher probability of being selected to generate a block.
 While PoS systems generally reward validators with new coins for honest behavior, so-called **block rewards**, validators also receive transaction fees in return for generating blocks that the rest of the network accepts.
 A criticism of PoS is that it tends to centralize economic rewards in a small number of already wealthy nodes, those validators with sufficiently high stakes to win selection.